-The Board undertook a review of its composition, the composition of its committees, and the independence of our directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-Based upon information requested from and provided by each director concerning his or her background, employment, and affiliations, including family relationships, the Board has determined that each of Ms. Macino and Messrs.
-Hamerslag, Hoops, Jessup, and Michael do not have relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each of these directors is "independent" as that term is defined under the applicable rules of the SEC and Nasdaq listing standards.
+The Board undertook a review of its composition, the composition of its committees, and the independence of our directors and director nominees and considered whether any director or director nominee has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
+Based upon information requested from and provided by each director and director nominee concerning his or her background, employment, and affiliations, including family relationships, the Board has determined that each of Ms. Macino and Ms. Burkey and Messrs.
+Hamerslag, Hoops, Jessup, and Michael do not have relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each of these directors and director nominees is "independent" as that term is defined under the applicable rules of the SEC and Nasdaq listing standards.
 Mr. Clemons is not independent under Nasdaq's listing standards since he is an executive officer of the Company.
+Ms. Macino is not standing for re-election as a member of our Board and will leave the Compensation Committee at the end of her current term.

-In making these determinations, the Board considered the current and prior relationships that each non-employee director has with our Company and all other facts and circumstances the Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and the transactions involving them described in the section entitled "Certain Relationships and Related-Person Transactions."
-There are no family relationships among any of our directors or executive officers.
+In making these determinations, the Board considered the current and prior relationships that each non-employee director and director nominee has with our Company and all other facts and circumstances the Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director and director nominee, and the transactions involving them described in the section entitled "Certain Relationships and Related-Person Transactions."
+There are no family relationships among any of our directors, director nominees or executive officers.